Latest COVID-19 Guidance

 Please read our most up to date coronavirus (COVID-19) community guidance.

 Since our initial response to the coronavirus (COVID-19) pandemic we have seen further lives impacted and industries being irreversibly impacted.
 The charity sector is no exception, with a reported 77% of charities surveyed disclosing that COVID-19 is already impacting their finances.
-We are extremely grateful to our community for continuing to support our movement during this unprecedented time.
+We are extremely grateful for all that continue to support the movement during this unprecedented time.

 The engineering sector has shown resilience and adaptability as both companies and individuals adjust to working life under the new circumstances with some even lending a hand to actively fight the virus.

-As we look ahead to what the remaining months of 2020 will bring, it is crucial for us to provide updated guidance for everyone in our community, in particular our university community as they prepare for an academic year that will look like no other.
+As we look ahead to what the remaining months of 2020 will bring, it is crucial for us to provide updated guidance, in particular for our university community as they prepare for an academic year that will look like no other.

 As an organisation, we will continue to assess and review the situation and our processes; updating the guidance below inline with governmental guidelines and organisational policy.
 Please note the date the article was last updated to ensure you are up to date with our most recent guidance.

 Our Efficiency for Access Design Challenge and its Grand Finals will be fully virtual again this year, due to the international participation in this programme.

 Community events and activities: We are asking our community including our affiliated chapters to continue to host all their activities and meetings online, or in line with current guidance from the UK and devolved governments in Northern Ireland, Scotland and Wales.

 Workshops in schools: We are asking our outreach ambassadors to host all activities online, or in line with current guidance from the UK and devolved governments in Northern Ireland, Scotland and Wales.
 If you are permitted by the relevant guidance from the UK and devolved governments to deliver a workshop in person, please also follow the guidance specific to your local area and the school hosting the workshop.
 The workshop resources are all online available for teachers, parents and carers to download.